Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Introduction

 \section{Introduction}

-Inverse problems are ubiquitous in science, engineering, and medicine, in particular for problems where observations provide only indirect or incomplete information about a system~\cite{Ghattas2021Learning}.
-Inverse problems are central in a wide range of applications such as flow field reconstruction~\cite{gunes2008use,ding2023full,karnakov2023flow}, data assimilation~\cite{carrassi2018data}, medical imaging~\cite{suetens2017fundamentals,jin2017deep}, and parameters estimation of material properties~\cite{angelikopoulos2012bayesian,economides2021hierarchical,amoudruz2023stress}.
-A particularly challenging class of inverse problems arises when the forward model is governed by \acp{ODE} or \acp{PDE}~\cite{isakov2006inverse}.
-Incorporating physical knowledge through this approach reduces the space of possible solutions, avoiding the need for arbitrary regularization as is often the case in inverse problems~\cite{Galbally2010Nonlinear,Lieberman2010Parameter,stuart2010inverse}.
+Inverse problems are ubiquitous in science, engineering, and medicine, in particular for problems where observations provide only indirect or incomplete information about a system~\citep{Ghattas2021Learning}.
+Inverse problems are central in a wide range of applications such as flow field reconstruction~\citep{gunes2008use,ding2023full,karnakov2023flow}, data assimilation~\citep{carrassi2018data}, medical imaging~\citep{suetens2017fundamentals,jin2017deep}, and parameters estimation of material properties~\citep{angelikopoulos2012bayesian,economides2021hierarchical,amoudruz2023stress}.
+A particularly challenging class of inverse problems arises when the forward model is governed by \acp{ODE} or \acp{PDE}~\citep{isakov2006inverse}.
+Incorporating physical knowledge through mathematical models constrains the space of admissible solutions and can reduce the severity of ill-posedness, although inverse problems often remain ill-posed and still require regularization~\citep{Galbally2010Nonlinear,Lieberman2010Parameter,stuart2010inverse}.
 However, this approach can suffer from the high dimensionality of the problem, stiffness, noisy measurements, and sensitivity to parameters.
-In particular, quantifying the uncertainties of solutions is challenging with standard techniques for inverse \ac{PDE} problems such as Bayesian inference~\cite{tarantola2005inverse,stuart2010inverse}, variational methods~\cite{scherzer2009variational}, ensemble Kalman methods~\cite{iglesias2016regularizing}, and adjoint-based optimization~\cite{van2015penalty}, which can be limited with issues of scalability, robustness, and computational cost.
+In particular, quantifying the uncertainties of solutions is challenging with standard techniques for inverse \ac{PDE} problems such as Bayesian inference~\citep{tarantola2005inverse,stuart2010inverse}, variational methods~\citep{scherzer2009variational}, ensemble Kalman methods~\citep{iglesias2016regularizing}, and adjoint-based optimization~\citep{van2015penalty}, which can be limited with issues of scalability, robustness, and computational cost.
+Bayesian inference for PDE-constrained inverse problems, Laplace and Gauss-Newton-type approximations, has been extensively studied in the context of function-space formulations~\citep{stuart2010inverse,bui2013computational,petra2014computational,antil2024efficient}.